“Not all those who wander are lost.”

 I grew up in a very small town in Eastern Oregon.
 It was about 3 hours to a city of any size and we didn’t travel too far from home more than once or twice a year.
 Most of the wandering and exploring we did was on back country roads and into ghost towns tucked away in remote areas of our corner of the world.

-Between raising kids and working full-time jobs, there hasn’t been much time to wander.
+Between raising kids and working full-time jobs, there hasn’t been much time to wander or explore much of anything.
 That’s one of the things I’ve decided to change in my life.
 I want to take the time to look around and find things that maybe I’ve missed.
 Different, quirky and off the beaten path type of things.
 And, to keep true to the mission of my blog, to share with you what I find and show how it doesn’t take much money or time to have a great adventure.

 We get so busy running here and there and coping with all the moving parts of our lives that we sometimes forget to slow down and really look around at where we are and the places we drive through.
 This point really came home to me as I rode with my daughter to Biggs Junction to pick up the twins from their weekend with their Dad.

 It’s a 2 1/2 hour drive from Bend to Biggs and a route that my daughter travels quite often.
 It had been several years since I had been that way and I was enjoying the drive and seeing things I had forgotten about.
 As we came into Grass Valley I pointed out an old abandoned church and made the comment that I was surprised it was still there.
 In all her trips back and forth, she had never noticed it.